Lenka Zdeborová

 Lenka Zdeborová (born 24 November 1980) is a Czech physicist and computer scientist who applies methods from statistical physics to machine learning and constraint satisfaction problems.
 She is a professor of physics and computer science and communication systems at EPFL (École Polytechnique Fédérale de Lausanne).

+Life

+Zdeborová was born in Plzeň and attended a local grammar school where she excelled in math and physics.
+After living in France with her family and working at the Centre National de la Recherche Scientifique (CNRS), she and her partner moved to Switzerland in 2020.
+They are currently raising their two children there.

 Education and career

-Zdeborová was born in Plzeň.
-She earned a master's degree in physics at Charles University in 2004, and in 2008, completed an international dual doctorate ("en cotutelle") at both Charles University and University of Paris-Sud.
+Zdeborová earned a master's degree in physics at Charles University in 2004, and 2008, completed an international dual doctorate ("en cotutelle") at both Charles University and University of Paris-Sud.
 Her doctoral advisors were Václav Janiš at Charles University, and Marc Mézard at Paris-Sud.